EoS-FM: Can an Ensemble of Specialist Models act as a Generalist Feature Extractor?: Introduction

 We argue that the path toward general-purpose Remote Sensing Foundation Models (RSFMs) should emphasize modularity, efficiency, and sustainability over sheer scale.
 To this end, we introduce a framework to train RSFMs piece by piece, following an Ensemble-of-Specialists (EoS) paradigm.
 Instead of a single monolithic model, we combine a diverse set of smaller encoders, each specializing in a subset of modalities or tasks, and aggregate their representations.
-Our main contributions are as follows: \begin{enumerate} \item A modular and scalable RSFM architecture: We introduce an Ensemble-of-Specialists (EoS) framework that enables combining multiple pre-trained encoders without retraining them jointly. \item A learned selection mechanism: We propose a differentiable encoder selection layer that dynamically selects the most relevant subset of encoders for a given input or task. \item Strong performance and efficiency: Our model achieves competitive performance compared to state-of-the-art RSFMs on the Pangaea Benchmark~\cite{marsocciPANGAEAGlobalInclusive2024}, while requiring significantly fewer resources to train and deploy. \item Built-in sustainability and adaptability: The modular design supports federated learning and pruning, making it naturally suited for low-resource or distributed training scenarios. \end{enumerate}
+Unlike classical ensembles, which combine full task-specific predictors to improve performance on a single task, our framework combines frozen pretrained encoders as feature extractors to construct a shared representation that generalizes across many downstream tasks.
+This shifts the role of ensembling from a task-level performance optimization tool to a representation-level mechanism for building general-purpose foundation models.
+Our main contributions are as follows: \begin{enumerate} \item A modular and scalable RSFM architecture: We introduce an Ensemble-of-Specialists (EoS) framework that enables combining multiple pre-trained encoders without retraining them jointly. \item A learned selection mechanism: We propose a differentiable encoder selection layer that dynamically selects the most relevant subset of encoders for a given input or task. \item Strong performance and efficiency: Our model achieves competitive performance compared to state-of-the-art RSFMs on the Pangaea Benchmark~\cite{marsocci2025pangaea}, while requiring significantly fewer resources to train and deploy. \item Built-in sustainability and adaptability: The modular design supports federated learning and pruning, making it naturally suited for low-resource or distributed training scenarios. \end{enumerate}